A well-known company offering legitimate work from home jobs is Sedgwick CMS (Claims Management Services).

 Is this an independent contractor or employee position?

-Sedgwick hires you as an employee, and you do get some benefits as well as paid training which last for a few weeks before you start working.
+Sedgwick work from home jobs are employee-based, and you do get some benefits as well as paid training which last for a few weeks before you start working.

 The benefits include up to 20 days per year of paid time off, medical benefits that start on your first day of employment, dental, vision, long and short term disability, life insurance, and 401K that they will match.